Salim Moin

 Salim bin Moin (26 September 1961 – 6 November 2020) was a Singaporean footballer who played for the Singapore national football team and managed S.League side Hougang United.

 He played for the Lions in the Malaysia Cup during the 1980s alongside stars such as David Lee, Terry Pathmanathan, S. Anthonysamy, Malek Awab and Borhan Abu Samah.
-During his playing career, Salim served a six-year ban from 1984 for assaulting referee M. Kunalan in a President's Cup match between Jubilee and Farrer Park United in September 1983; the ban was lifted at the end of 1986 following a successful third appeal.
+During his playing career, Salim was handed a six-year ban from 1984 for assaulting referee M. Kunalan in a President's Cup match between Jubilee and Farrer Park United in September 1983; the ban was lifted at the end of 1986 following a successful third appeal.

+Club career

+In 1983, Salim and five other players from Jubilee Sports Association assaulted referee M. Kunalan in a President's Cup match between Jubilee and Farrer Park United in September 1983.
+The six players were banned for six years from football matches.
+Five of them, including Salim, were also fined $200.
+Salim's ban was lifted at the end of 1986 following a successful third appeal.